bmabey/provenance/README.rst

 Example
 =======

-For an explanation of this example please see the `Introductory Guide <http://provenance.readthedocs.io/en/latest/intro-guide.html>`_.
+For an explanation of this example please see the `Introductory Guide`_.

 .. code-block:: python